maudeve-it/The-Gate-Opener__Main/README.md

 # The Gsm Gate Opener

-The "The GSM Gate Opener" repositories contain the source code, schematics, PCB layouts and also slides shown in the youtube playlist: https://www.youtube.com/playlist?list=PL6Fwy7aR3zSnGOjOkljFuyvuQFsbg0n9Z.
+The "The GSM Gate Opener" repositories contain the source code, schematics, PCB layouts and also slides shown in the YouTube playlist: https://www.youtube.com/playlist?list=PL6Fwy7aR3zSnGOjOkljFuyvuQFsbg0n9Z.

 This respository will contain commentary, notes, and errata.